 With the indefinite period of self-isolation being thrust upon us right now, we’re all going to be spending a lot more time at home.
-There’s a good chance you’re able to continue working from a home desk, but the grim reality is a lot us are out of work for the time being.
+There’s a good chance you’re able to continue working from a home desk, but the grim reality is a lot of us are out of work for the time being.

 While you could (and let’s be honest, most likely will) spend your days binge-watching the latest documentaries on Netflix or SBS, a better use of your time could be to hone your domestic skills, such as in the kitchen.
-With restaurants and pubs being shut down, your kitchen is going to see more action than ever, and rather than just throw a pizza in the oven, how about you cook you and your family a gourmet dinner instead?
+With restaurants and pubs being shut down, your kitchen is going to see more action than ever, and rather than just throw a pizza in the oven, how about you cook you and your family or roommates a gourmet dinner instead?

-The famously foul-mouthed British chef has a 20-part course you can sign up to, where he teaches you from his own kitchen at home.
+The famously foul-mouthed British chef has a 20-part online cooking class you can sign up to, where he teaches you from his own kitchen at home.
 Don’t expect to just be taught how to make dishes such as beef wellington and lobster ravioli, though, as Gordon also takes you through how a kitchen should be set up properly, as well as how to seek out the very finest ingredients.

 Thomas Keller is the head chef of award-winning The French Laundry in Napa Valley, California, as well as being a recipient of three Michelin stars in the inaugural guide for New York City in 2005.
 It’s safe to say he knows his way around a kitchen.
-Keller has three courses available to enrol in on Masterclass, with each focusing on a different base ingredient.
+Keller has three online cooking classes available to enrol in on Masterclass, with each focusing on a different base ingredient.
 He’ll show you how to master everything from vegetables to meat to fish in easy-to-follow 12-minute lessons.

 You may not have heard of Dominique before, but the French-born, New York-based pastry chef is responsible for inventing the cronut, so he’s a winner in our book.
 But if you needed any more convincing that he knows his stuff, he was also named the world’s best pastry chef in 2017.
-If you were ever put off by the challenging nature of pastry-making, Dominique will teach you the ways in just 17 lessons.
+If you were ever put off by the challenging nature of pastry-making, Dominique will teach you the ways in just 17 online cooking classes.

 What’s better than being able to cook a gourmet meal?
 Pairing the perfect wine with it, that’s what.
-And who better to learn everything there is to know about wine that from the master that is James Suckling.
+And who better to learn everything there is to know about wine than from the master that is James Suckling.
 James is regarded as one of the most influential wine critics in the world and has tasted over 200,000 wines in his 40-year career.

 Who doesn’t love a fajita or a plate of nachos?
 Nobody.
 But anyone can throw some chilli beef and some cheese on some nacho chips.
-To learn proper Mexican cooking, you’ll want to enrol in Gabriela Cámara’s MasterClass.
+To learn proper Mexican cooking, you’ll want to enrol in Gabriela Cámara’s online cooking classes available on MasterClass.
 Gabriela has restaurants in Mexico City and San Francisco which consistently receive rave reviews for their seafood dishes in particular.
 In her MasterClass, Gabriela will show you how to make her signature tuna tostadas as well as how to amplify the classic salsa dip.

 Online Cooking Classes FAQ